zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

 ## Scope

-It is assumed that *Child Zone* has been tested by [Basic04].
+It is assumed that *Child Zone* is also tested by [Connectivity01].
 This test case will set DEBUG level on messages for non-responsive name servers.

 ## Inputs